okta/okta-auth-js/README.md

 #### `token.parseFromUrl(options)`

 Parses the authorization code, access, or ID Tokens from the URL after a successful authentication redirect.
-By default, values will be read from the hash fragment of the URL.
-SPA Applications using the PKCE flow can opt to receive the authorization code in the search query by setting the [responseMode](#additional-options) option to "query".
+Values are parsed from either the search query or hash fragment portion of the URL depending on the [responseMode](#responsemode).

 If an authorization code is present, it will be exchanged for token(s) by posting to the `tokenUrl` endpoint.

 The ID token will be [verified and validated](https://github.com/okta/okta-auth-js/blob/master/lib/token.js#L186-L190) before available for use.

+The `state` string which was passed to `getWithRedirect` will be also be available on the response.

 ```javascript
 authClient.token.parseFromUrl()